wangjasonx/ConvictChatFilter/README.md

+# ConvictChatFilter

-# Java Plugin Made for Spigot API and uses EventHandlers to check for specific chat event from player.
+Java Plugin Made for Spigot API and uses EventHandlers to check for specific chat event from player.